kevbrain/apicastsix/doc/openshift-guide.md

 **Warning**: Keep your _3scale Provider Key_ private.
 Do not share it with anyone and do not put into code repositories or into any document that may reveal it to others.

 In the 3scale Admin Portal you should either have an API of your own running and configured or use the Echo API that was setup by the onboarding wizard.
-This tutorial will use the Echo API as an example throughout.
+This tutorial will use the Echo API as an example.

 Navigate to the **Dashboard > API** tab, if you have more than one API in your account, select the API you want to manage with the API Gateway.
 Select the **Integration** link at top-left.

-If you're setting this up for the first time, you'll need to test to confirm that your private (unmanaged) API is working before proceeding.
+If you're setting this up for the first time, you'll need to test the integration to confirm that your private (unmanaged) API is working before proceeding.
 If you've already configured your API and sent test traffic, feel free to skip this step.

 <img src="https://support.3scale.net/images/screenshots/guides-openshift-private-base-url.png" alt="Private base URL">

 In the screenshot above, this API is configured to use the 3scale provided Echo API to help you get started.
-You can use this or configure the API to refer to your real API's _Private Base URL_.
+You can use this or configure the _Private Base URL_ to refer to your real API.

 Test your private (unmanaged) API is working using this _curl_ command: